Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 #### Code generation and optimisation

 Programmers are lazy so often source code is inefficient.
-Code optimisation removes redundant instructions and replace inefficient code with code that achieves the same result.
+Code optimisation removes redundant instructions and replaces inefficient code with code that achieves the same result.
 For example

 ```py
 i = 0